 What are Eukaryotic Cells?

 Eukaryotic cells are found in fungi, protists, plants, and animals.
 They are complex cells having a true nucleus and membrane-bound organelles.
-A plasma membrane encloses these cells, and they contain 80S ribosomes.
+Furthermore, a plasma membrane encloses these cells, and they contain 80S ribosomes.
 These cells divide quite differently from prokaryotic cells.
-Multiple linear chromosomes are present in these cells, and they are located inside the nucleus.
+Moreover, multiple linear chromosomes are present in these cells, and they are located inside the nucleus.